Premier League: Salah beats legends Fowler, Gerrard and Owen as he reaches Liverpool century | Goal.com

 Salah fastest to Liverpool century as Reds set record pace

-Mohamed Salah joined a trio of Liverpool legends in a prestigious club as he played a starring role in a 3-1 win over Brighton and Hove Albion.
+Mohamed Salah joined a trio of Liverpool legends in a prestigious club as he played a starring role in a 3-1 win over Brighton.

 The Egypt international scored twice as the Premier League champions recorded their first away triumph since February 15, moving on to 92 points with four games remaining.